-Course Credits Course content/ syllabus units Internal Marks External Marks Total Marks Examination hours 4 4 30 70 100 3h Note: The e examiner is requ ired to set nii ne questions in a all.
-The first qu lestion will be compulso ory consisting of se ven short que stions covering the entire sylla bus consisting of 2 marks each.
-In addition to this, eight more questions (each question may be of 2-3 parts) will be set consisting of two questions from each unit.
+Course Credits Course content/ syllabus units Internal Marks External Marks Total Marks Examination hours 4 4 30 70 100 3h Note: The e examiner is requi ired to set nii ne questions in a all.
+The first qu lestion will be - ory consisting of se - 0 0 of 2 marks each.
+In addition to this, eight more questions covering the entire synabus consisting of 2-3 parts) will be set consisting of two questions from each unit.
 The student/candidate is required to attempt five questions in all selecting one question from each unit including compulsory Question No. 1.
 All questions will carry equal marks.